 Adams, J. P., Turner, S. J., Kaczmarczyk, S., Picton, P. and Demian, P. (2008) Problem solving and creativity for undergraduate engineers: findings of an action research project involving robots.
-International Conference on Engineering Education (ICEE 2008) - "New Challenges in Engineering Education and Research in the 21st Century", Budapest, Hungary, 27-31 July 2008.
-International Network for Engineering Education & Research (iNEER).
+In: UNSPECIFIED International Network for Engineering Education & Research (iNEER).

 Adams, J. P., Turner, S. J., Kaczmarczyk, S., Picton, P. and Demian, P.